Can I smoke Passionflower?

 - 1.5 to 6 mL daily of a 1:8 passionflower tincture

-This smokable herb is of course a great addition to rolling filler.
+Passionflower as a smokable herb is of course a great addition to our natural herbal rolling fillers and combined with your favorite recreational legal herb, or even as a natural tobacco alternative to stop smoking.
 Smoking Passionflower is sure to provide that extra bit of help on the wallet and the dependence level to those who decide to use it as an alternative from the typical expensive legal herbs and tobacco.

-As part of your switch from smoking pure or smoking tobacco to herbal smoking blends, you may find that smoking Damiana or smoking Raspberry Leaf may also suit you as base smokable herbs.
+As part of your switch from smoking pure Green or smoking tobacco to including herbal smoking blends in your next spliff, you may find that smoking Damiana, smoking Thyme, smoking Uva Ursi or smoking Raspberry Leaf may also suit you as base smokable herbs.
 You can discover these herbs to smoke and roll your own herbal cigarettes from Meo Marley's products!